Ural-batyr: Introduction

 Ural-Batyr is clearly divided into several parts.
 In the introductory part of the work, the most ancient strata are preserved: echoes of the legends of the global flood, the revival of life on earth after the flood, the first couple that laid the foundation for the human race.
 The elderly couple Yanbirde and Yanbike, along with their sons Shulgen and Ural, settle on a small patch of land surrounded on all sides by the sea.
-Yanbirde and Yanbike's assistants are animals: gyrfalcon, lion, and pike.
+Yanberdi and Yanbeke's assistants are animals: gyrfalcon, lion, and pike.
 Ural sometimes turns to birds and animals for advice.

-Ural and Schulgen personify two opposing principles – good and evil – which lead an irreconcilable struggle between themselves.
+Ural and Shulgen personify two opposing principles – good and evil – which lead an irreconcilable struggle between themselves.
 Before going hunting, both parents drink the blood of animals, which gives them strength.
-They forbid the children to do so until they become yegets (adults).
+They forbid the children to do so until they become yigits (adults).

 Ural learns about Death

-Schulgen goes against the ban of his father and drinks the blood of animals.
+Shulgen goes against the ban of his father and drinks the blood of animals.

-Yanbirde and Yanbike return from hunting.
+Yanberdi and Yanbeke return from hunting.
 Ural finds out that there is Death.
 But in these places Death does not appear.
 There is no power that can kill a person.

 Yanbirde is terribly angry with his sons when he learns that one of them had tasted blood.

 Ural delivers a speech in front of animals and birds.
 He offers to stop offending the weak and to stop eating each other's meat.
 Then Death will remain alone and it can be destroyed.
 The crow is not afraid of Death.
 It offers the weak themselves to hide in a safe place.

 Ural learns about the Living Spring

 How the white swan is caught

-Yanbirde and Yanbike begin hunting together with their sons.
+Yanberdi and Yanbeke begin hunting together with their sons.
 Among the prey is a white swan.
-This is the daughter of the Sun, Homay; her father is the heavenly king of birds Samrau (Semurg).
-The swan promises to show the path to the Living Spring (Yenshishma).
+This is the daughter of the Sun, Humay; her father is the heavenly king of birds Samraw (Simurgh).
+The swan promises to show the path to the Living Spring (Yanshishma).
 Ural stands up for the bird.

 But the old man and his sons do not know the way to the Living Spring.
-Yanbirde gives his sons powerful lions and sends them to look for the way to the Living Spring.
+Yanberdi gives his sons powerful lions and sends them to look for the way to the Living Spring.
 If they meet Death on the way, they must cut off its head and bring her home.

 (There are many mineral springs, water, in the Urals.)